matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 Of course, there’s Flexbox but its strength lies in distributing available space and placing items *either* vertically or horizontally.
 Flexbox loses a lot of its flexibility as soon as you’re applying `flex-wrap` and add widths to your flex items.

 <figure>
-<blockquote>If you are adding widths to all your flex items, you probably need grid
+<blockquote>If you are adding widths to all your flex items, you probably need grid.
 </blockquote>
 <footer>
 <cite>